joelverhagen/MiniZip/README.md

 ## Example

-Take a look at the following sample code to get an idea of how this thing is used.
+Take a look at the following sample code to get an idea of how this thing is used: https://github.com/joelverhagen/MiniZip/blob/master/MiniZip.Sandbox/Program.cs

-https://github.com/joelverhagen/MiniZip/blob/master/MiniZip.Sandbox/Program.cs

 Here's a smaller example if you're into that.

 ```csharp
 var url = "https://api.nuget.org/v3-flatcontainer/newtonsoft.json/10.0.3/newtonsoft.json.10.0.3.nupkg";

 using (var httpClient = new HttpClient())
 {
     var httpZipProvider = new HttpZipProvider(httpClient);